 The Command Line Reference provides information on the commands used to manage your system, and includes relevant information on the operation of your hardware and software.
 Depending on the model of your server or cluster node, refer to the Command Line Reference that is appropriate for your system.

-- NAS Module Server Command Line Reference - Command Line Reference for models 4060, 4080, and 4100 - Command Line Reference for models 3080, 3090 and 4040 - Command Line Reference for models 5200 and 5300
+- NAS Module Server Command Line Reference - Command Line Reference for models 4060, 4080, and 4100 - Command Line Reference for models 5200 and 5300

 Administration Guides